 The neighborhood had 153 detached four-room houses.
 The others were two-family homes with one, two, or three bedrooms.

 The homes were made of kiln-dried lumber and other prewar quality materials.
-By 1954 most of the houses were covered outside with asbestos shingles, imitation brick, or stone.
+By 1954 most houses were covered outside with asbestos shingles, imitation brick, or stone.
 Inside walls were of plywood, plasterboard, or Masonite.

 All of the units used are prefabricated homes, and the specifications call for dismantling ability as one of the major requirements.
 Each unit has been erected on a designated site, then dismantled and loaded into a truck.
 Then, they were transported 30 or 40 miles over rough roads, then re-erected at the residential location.